Whintyr/FaserohTask/README.md

 Future work could involve:
 1. Generating a much larger dataset.
-2. Performing extensive hyperparameter optimization (e.g., using Optuna or Ray Tune).
+2. Performing extensive hyperparameter optimization.
 3. Conducting ablation studies on the Transformer's positional encoding and attention mechanisms.
 4. Training for longer durations.
-5. Exploring different numerical tokenization strategies.
+5. Exploring different numerical tokenization strategies and possibly encoding much better representations of the input data.

 ---

 ## Conclusion

 This project successfully demonstrated the feasibility of using sequence-to-sequence models for symbolic mathematics tasks like Taylor expansion prediction.
+Since this employs a good tokenization system for a sequence of numbers, this perfectly aligns with the main task of FASEROH, which is to map a sequence of numbers (histogram data) to a function, I really believe this rough idea right now can make way to a much better architecture, perfectly suited to make a transformer capture the information of the sequence of numbers in the best way possible.
+In this task:

 *   A robust data generation pipeline using SymPy and multiprocessing was established.
 *   An LSTM with attention model was implemented and trained, providing a baseline performance.